With almost 300 years in combined legal experience, we are experts in settling compensation claims for whiplash injuries.

 Do Whiplash Claims Go To Court?

 In our experience, less than 1% of claims go to court.
-It's only when both parties cannot agree to settle a claim when a case may end up going to court.
+It’s only when both parties cannot agree to settle a claim when a case may end up going to court.
+Even if your case were to go to court, you would unlikely need to attend.

 If I Talk With You About My Claim, Am I Under Any Obligation To Claim With You?

-Not at all, you can speak with us with no obligation to pursue a claim.
+Not at all; you can speak with us with no obligation to pursue a claim.

 Whiplash symptoms can vary from person to person, depending on the circumstances in which the injury occurred.